silvae86/silvae86.github.io/_posts/2018-07-02-run_command_in_docker_container.markdown

 categories: sysadmin docker container ssh
 ---

+Docker containers can be a great way to try out some scripts before they are ready for production.
+One of the basic tasks is to run a command in a specific container.
+Here is how to do it.

 ## Get the ID of the container you want to SSH into

 {% highlight shell%}